zachvalenta/jvns.ca/source/_posts/2016-06-13-should-you-be-scared-of-signals.markdown

 A lot of programs (like [unicorn](http://unicorn.bogomips.org/SIGNALS.html)) handle signals like SIGHUP to **gracefully restart**.
 Apparently it uses `SIGTTIN` and `SIGTTOU` to increment and decrement the number of worker processes?
 Apparently `TTIN` stands for "teletype input".
 POSIX is weird!
 We will never escape teletypes?

 **SIGSEGV** is a very important signal.
 It happens when your program tries to access memory that it does not have.
-An appropriate reaction might be to
+A normal reaction to this signal is to die.
+But you can also do weird stuff!
+The [libsigsegv library](https://www.gnu.org/software/libsigsegv/) gives a few examples of what you can use it to do:

 * allocate more memory
 * read some data from disk into that memory
 * do something with garbage collection (but what?
 I'm confused about this still.)

-my friend dave pointed me to [this code in an emulator that uses SEGV to notice when a video buffer is updated](https://github.com/cebix/macemu/blob/b58a9260bd1422a28e4c0b7b6bb71d26603bc3e1/BasiliskII/src/CrossPlatform/video_vosf.h) and the [libsigsegv library](https://www.gnu.org/software/libsigsegv/).
+my friend dave pointed me to [this code in an emulator that uses SEGV to notice when a video buffer is updated](https://github.com/cebix/macemu/blob/b58a9260bd1422a28e4c0b7b6bb71d26603bc3e1/BasiliskII/src/CrossPlatform/video_vosf.h).

 Another really common reason to catch SIGSEGV is to not actually recover (doing this properly is tricky!), but to catch crashes to provide a better error message or get a backtrace.
 Here's [example code](https://github.com/crawl/crawl/blob/master/crawl-ref/source/crash.cc) and [the debug output it produces](http://crawl.berotato.org/crawl/morgue/grandjackal/crash-grandjackal-20160608-001606.txt).
 Thanks to [Jesse](https://tozt.net/) for this example!